stemoutreach/CodeCreateLab/Labs/03-pico-breadboard.md

 - **RGB LED never lights:**
   - Check the **common pin**: is it really on GND (common cathode) or 3V3 (common anode)?
-  - Make sure each color leg has its own resistor and goes to the correct GPIO pin.
   - Try a simple test in the Shell: `rgb.color = (1, 0, 0)`.

 - **Distance readings are random or zero:**